 The benefit of this is at the end of the 3-year fixed term, you can refinance to a lower interest rate and sign up for another interest only term (conditions apply).

 How can an offset account help me?

 Getting an offset account is a great strategy from a tax perspective.
-A loan with an offset includes the standard loan account linked with an offset account.

 This means that if you have a $800,000 loan and you’ve put $300,000 in the offset account, the bank will calculate interest on just $500,000.
 This can make a huge difference on the tax amount.